WGBH/AAPB2/app/views/override/about-the-american-archive.md

 I am very excited and supportive of the proposed “American Archive” project.
-Because public radio and television stations have such a rich tradition of documenting our national story, it is natural to want to harness the power of digital technology and telecommunications to preserve public broadcasting’s audio, film, and video history, and to make it available to the American people.
-This is a project that is consistent with public broadcasting’s core mission.
+Because public radio and television stations have such a rich tradition of documenting our national story, it is natural to want to harness the power of digital technology and telecommunications to preserve public broadcasting's audio, film, and video history, and to make it available to the American people.
+This is a project that is consistent with public broadcasting's core mission.
 <footer>Ed Markey, Member of Congress (now Senator) (February 7, 2007)</footer>